Davsan88/chef-enzo/README.md

 ### 📄 **License**

-This project is private and meant for learning purposes.
-Please don’t copy or distribute it without permission.
+This project is based on the [Learn React course by Scrimba](https://scrimba.com/learn-react-c0e) and is intended for personal learning and educational purposes only.
+Please refer to [Scrimba](https://scrimba.com/home) for the original project and licensing information.
+Do not copy or distribute this project without permission.

 ---